jsc329/ammonitorwiki/Chapter-16-The-Scores-Table.md

 species (true positives), and others may be false alarms (false positives).

-The graph below conveys the idea of pitting a recording against a template (here, the ‘verd1’ template).
-The lower panel shows the match between the template and the audio file (\~24 - 51 seconds).
+The figure below conveys the idea of pitting a recording against a template (here, the ‘verd1’ template).
+Each detected event is highlighted in the upper panel, and these signals can be true target signals or false alarms.
+The bottom panel shows the match between the template and the audio file (\~24 - 51 seconds).
 Four detected events exceed a user-defined threshold of 0.2.
-Each detected event is highlighted in the upper panel, and these signals can be true target signals or false alarms.

 <img src="Chap16_Figs/detection-pic.png" width="600" height="400" style="display: block; margin: auto auto auto 0;" />

 Given a recording and a template, this chapter highlights how to use **AMMonitor** to obtain scores and simultaneously extract each detected event’s acoustic *features*.
-Each detected event (and accompanying acoustic features) is stored in the **scores** table, and the acoustic features can later be used to distinguish true target signals from false alarms (covered in Chapter 17: Classifications).
+Each detected event (and its accompanying acoustic features) is stored in the **scores** table, and the acoustic features can later be used to distinguish true target signals from false alarms (covered in Chapter 17: The Classifications Table).

-To illustrate the **scores** table, we will use `dbCreateSample()` to create a database called “Chap16.sqlite”, to be stored in a folder called “database” within the **AMMonitor** main directory (which should be your working directory in R).
+To illustrate the **scores** table, we will use `dbCreateSample()` to create a database called “Chap16.sqlite”, to be stored in a folder called **database** within the **AMMonitor** main directory (which should be your working directory in R).
 Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.